IRN-CARDAPIO/.github/profile/README.md

 ### To project participants:
 * This is where you can edit and contribute the CARDAPIO webpage [(to come soon)]().

-* The [TUTOS (to come soon)](https://github.com/IRN-CARDAPIO/TUTOS) repository is where you can find some useful technical ressources about how to share and make a  documentation of their codes and softwares.
+* The [TUTOS (to come soon)](https://github.com/IRN-CARDAPIO/TUTOS) repository is where you can find some useful technical ressources about how to share and make a  documentation of your own codes and tools.

 * The DREAM repository is where you'll find the main [links to the DREAM model](https://github.com/IRN-CARDAPIO/DREAM).